MARIN SYMPHONY YOUTH PROGRAMS 2026-27 SEASON

 • See Overture eligibility guidelines.

-1. Scales and Arpeggios (memorization not required):
+1. Scales: (memorization not required):

-2. Solo piece (memorization not required):
+2. Solo piece: (memorization not required):

 • A solo piece of your choice representing your current abilities, approximately 2-3 minutes in length, unaccompanied.
 Cuts can be made to include contrasting sections, or play through until the allotted time.
 Please time your selection to be no more than 3 minutes.